marclar/henshall/deployment/babushka/README.md

 ### Deploying with [Babushka](http://babushka.me)

-* On the hubot server itself install the latest (stable) Babushka with:
+* On the hubot server itself, install the latest (stable) Babushka with:

 ```
 sh -c "`curl https://babushka.me/up`"
-# answer the prompts, or if you prefer to
-# auto-install with no questions asked use;
+# OR auto-install with no questions asked via
 sh -c "`curl https://babushka.me/up`" </dev/null
 ```

-* Copy the hubot deps to ~/.babushka/deps on the hubot server:
+* Copy the hubot deps to ~/.babushka/deps on the remote hubot server:

     `scp -r ./deployment/babushka/deps hubot-hostname:~/.babushka/deps`